Hemipolyhedron: Wythoff symbol and vertex figure

 Their Wythoff symbols are of the form p/(p − q) p/q | r; their vertex figures are crossed quadrilaterals.
 They are thus related to the cantellated polyhedra, which have similar Wythoff symbols.
 The vertex configuration is p/q.2r.p/(p − q).2r.
 The 2r-gon faces pass through the center of the model: if represented as faces of spherical polyhedra, they cover an entire hemisphere and their edges and vertices lie along a great circle.
 The p/(p − q) notation implies a {p/q} face turning backwards around the vertex figure.

 The nine forms, listed with their Wythoff symbols and vertex configurations are:

 Note that Wythoff's kaleidoscopic construction generates the nonorientable hemipolyhedra (all except the octahemioctahedron) as double covers (two coincident hemipolyhedra).

-In the Euclidean plane, the sequence of hemipolyhedra continues with the following four star tilings, where apeirogons appear as the aforementioned equatorial polygons:
+Quadrilateral domains

-Of these four tilings, only 6/5 6 ∞ is generated as a double cover by Wythoff's construction.
+If the definition of a hemipolyhedron is strictly defined by means of a figure with sets of faces that pass through its center, then the great dirhombicosidodecahedron is included (per Wenninger).
+Its Wythoffian construction, however, is not based on spherical triangles, but on spherical quadrilaterals; its Wythoff symbol is | 3/2 5/3 3 5/2.